kubb-labs/kubb/docs/plugins/swagger/index.md

 # @kubb/swagger <a href="https://paka.dev/npm/@kubb/swagger@latest/api">🦙</a>

-With the Swagger plugin you can create JSON schema's out of a Swagger file.
+With the Swagger plugin, you can create a JSON schema out of a Swagger file.
-Inside this package you can also use some utils to create your own Swagger plugin.
+Inside this package, you can also use some utils to create your own Swagger plugin.
 We already provide a [react-query plugin](/plugins/swagger-tanstack-query) but if you want to create a plugin for SWR you can use this package to get the core utils.(check if a schema is v2 or v3, validate the schema, generate a OAS object, ...).

 <hr/>